FAQs for prospective undergraduates

 What is the usual King's offer?

 At King's, our applicants come from countries and examination systems all around the world, and we have considerable expertise in assessing a wide range of qualifications.
-For details of specific standard offers for A levels, IB and other qualifications around the world, please see the entrance requirements.
+For details of our most common offers for A levels, IB and other qualifications around the world, please see the entrance requirements.

 What happens if I take exams early?

 Please consult the University's general statement here (you'll need to scroll down).
 We will need to see evidence that students have a workload equivalent to three full A level subjects in their final year, even if they have already passed the qualifications in the previous year.
 It depends on the full context of an application whether we would count such early qualifications as part of a conditional offer.
 Either way, you should do what you can to give yourself a good chance to achieve high scores in your final year.